-To the extent possible, existing roads shall be used for travel and equipment storage.
+- Whenever possible, equipment and vehicles shall use existing surfaces or previously disturbed areas rather than clearing vegetation and grading the ROW.
+Where grading is necessary, surface soils shall be stockpiled and replaced following construction to facilitate habitat restoration. - To the extent possible, existing roads shall be used for travel and equipment storage.
 New and existing roads that are planned for construction, widening or other improvements shall not extend beyond the flagged impact area as described above.
 All vehicles passing or turning around would do so within the planned impact area or in previously disturbed areas.
-Where new access is required outside of existing roads (e.g. new spur roads associated with both transmission line options) or the construction zone, the route would be clearly marked (i.e., flagged and/or staked) prior to the onset of construction.
-Newly created access routes shall be restricted by constructing barricades, erecting fences with locked gates at road intersections, and/or by posting signs.
-In these cases, the project proponent shall maintain, including monitoring, all control structures and facilities for the life of the project and until habitat restoration is complete.

-Vehicular traffic during project construction and operation shall be confined to existing routes of travel to and from the project site, and cross country vehicle and equipment use outside designated work areas shall be prohibited.
-The speed limit shall not exceed 15 miles per hour on the project site 10 miles per hour on all unpaved roads that are not stabilized and 25 miles per hour on all paved or stabilized roads; provided, however, that the Designated Biologist will monitor the roads and have the authority to adjust the speed limit if there is a marked increase in species' mortality on the roads.

-Transmission lines, access roads, pulling sites, storage and parking areas shall be designed, installed, and maintained with the goal of minimizing impacts to native plant communities and sensitive biological resources.

-Transmission lines and all electrical components shall be designed, installed, and maintained in accordance with the Avian Power Line Interaction Committee's (APLIC's) Suggested Practices for Avian Protection on Power Lines (APLIC 2006) and Mitigating Bird Collisions with Power Lines (APLIC 2004) to reduce the likelihood of large bird electrocutions and collisions.

-Road surfacing and sealants as well as soil bonding and weighting agents used on unpaved surfaces shall be non-toxic to wildlife and plants.

-Facility lighting shall be designed, installed, and maintained to prevent side casting of light towards wildlife habitat.
+Where new access is required outside of existing roads (e.g. new spur roads associated with both transmission line options) or the construction zone, the route would be clearly marked (i.e., flagged and/or staked) prior to the onset of construction. - Newly created access routes shall be restricted by constructing barricades, erecting fences with locked gates at road intersections, and/or by posting signs.
+In these cases, the project proponent shall maintain, including monitoring, all control structures and facilities for the life of the project and until habitat restoration is complete. - Vehicular traffic during project construction and operation shall be confined to existing routes of travel to and from the project site, and cross country vehicle and equipment use outside designated work areas shall be prohibited.
+The speed limit shall not exceed 15 miles per hour on the project site 10 miles per hour on all unpaved roads that are not stabilized and 25 miles per hour on all paved or stabilized roads; except in specific areas identified by the Designated Biologist where the speed limit on paved an stabilized roads needs to be less than 25 miles per hour to lessen wildlife impacts. - Transmission lines, access roads, pulling sites, storage and parking areas shall be designed, installed, and maintained with the goal of minimizing impacts to native plant communities and sensitive biological resources. - Transmission lines and all electrical components shall be designed, installed, and maintained in accordance with the Avian Power Line Interaction Committee's (APLIC's) Suggested Practices for Avian Protection on Power Lines (APLIC 2006) and Mitigating Bird Collisions with Power Lines (APLIC 2004) to reduce the likelihood of large bird electrocutions and collisions. - Road surfacing and sealants as well as soil bonding and weighting agents used on unpaved surfaces shall be non-toxic to wildlife and plants. - Facility lighting shall be designed, installed, and maintained to prevent side casting of light towards wildlife habitat.
 Lighting shall be kept to the minimum level for safety and security needs by using motion or infrared light sensors and switches to keep lights off when not required, and shielding operational lights downward to minimize skyward illumination.
-No high intensity, steady burning, bright lights such as sodium vapor or spotlights shall be used.
-FAA visibility lighting shall employ only strobed, strobe-like or blinking incandescent lights, preferably with all lights illuminating simultaneously.
-Minimum intensity, maximum "off-phased" duel strobes are preferred, and no steady burning lights (e.g., L-810s) shall be used.
+No high intensity, steady